- Our Vision & Commitment

 How can we underground more lines?

-We want to work with the community to make it possible for more neighborhood power distribution lines (25-kV and below) to be placed underground.
+We want to work with the community to make it possible for more neighborhood power distribution lines to be placed underground.

 The major issue has always been whether it's fair for electric customers island-wide to bear the extra cost of burying lines in individual neighborhoods.

-Because the cost of undergrounding can be significant, one solution is to share the extra cost among electric customers, the community that wants to underground its lines, and available government funding.
+Because the cost of undergrounding can be significant, one solution on Oahu is to share the extra cost among electric customers, the community that wants to underground its lines, and available government funding.

 Cost sharing aims to avoid unduly burdening any one party with the entire cost of burying existing distribution lines.

-Under Hawaiian Electric's cost-sharing plan for existing distribution lines, Hawaiian Electric will pay for the cost to plan, design, procure materials and perform the Hawaiian Electric-owned system electrical work (e.g., cable installation, splicing, termination, padmount transformer installation) when:
+Under Hawaiian Electric's cost-sharing plan for existing distribution lines on Oahu, Hawaiian Electric will pay for the cost to plan, design, procure materials and perform the Hawaiian Electric-owned system electrical work (e.g., cable installation, splicing, termination, padmount transformer installation) when:

 - The requesting community and/or government agency are willing to cover the other expenses, such as work related to planning, design, and construction of necessary infrastructure (e.g., trenching, ductline, concrete pad for trans- former) and customer-owned electrical facilities, and